frame-154.webp

 BL:

-• Live fully—your experiences enrich your ability to mimic life through animation.
+• Live fully—your life experiences enrich your ability to create authentic animations.

 Learn from the Best at 3dsense

-Our 1-Year Visual Effects & Animation Diploma teaches the foundations of 3D modeling, animation, and visual effects before letting students specialize in areas like Houdini-driven simulations, rigging, and compositing.
+Our 1-Year Visual Effects & Animation Diploma teaches the foundations of 3D modeling, animation, and VFX, before letting students specialize in game development, rigging, FX artistry, and compositing.

 Find out more here.